Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss

 Whilst first-order Fermi re-acceleration has emerged as the standard paradigm for explaining radio relics, our understanding of their origin remains far from complete.
 In particular, we highlight the following seven major problems:

-\begin{enumerate} \item \textit{What is the origin of the seed electrons needed for re-acceleration?}
+\begin{enumerate} \item {What is the origin of the seed electrons needed for re-acceleration?}

-Four competing schools of thought currently exist: i) seed electrons are shock-heated during structure formation events / accretion shocks and therefore have an external origin \citep{pinzke2013, vazza2023}, ii) electrons are injected by radio galaxies at the extremities of a cluster \citep{degasperin2015, johnston2017, botteon2020b, vazza2023}, iii) seed electrons originate from active galactic nuclei (AGN) lobes emitted from the cluster core \citep{ensslin2001, shulevski2015, vazza2021, zuhone2021}, and iv) the electron population is common with that of radio halos, and hence turbulent re-acceleration is the explanation \citep{beduzzi2024}.
+Four competing schools of thought currently exist: i) seed electrons are accelerated via diffusive shock acceleration during structure formation events and accretion shocks and therefore have an external origin \citep{pinzke2013, vazza2023}, ii) electrons are injected by radio galaxies at the extremities of a cluster \citep{ensslin1998,degasperin2015, johnston2017, botteon2020b, vazza2023}, iii) seed electrons originate from active galactic nuclei (AGN) lobes emitted from the cluster core, \citep{ensslin2001, shulevski2015, vazza2021, zuhone2021}, and iv) the electron population is common with that of radio haloes, and hence turbulent re-acceleration is the explanation \citep{beduzzi2024}.
 Whilst these options are not necessarily mutually exclusive, they each suffer from issues.
-For example, respectively, i) has not yet been shown to work in a fully cosmological MHD simulation where the Fokker-Planck equation is solved explicitly, ii) radio galaxies are not always observationally evident, iii) it is unclear how AGN lobes survive thermal instabilities during buoyancy, and iv) it is unclear if radio halos can extend as far as some radio relics.
+For example, respectively, i) has yet to be shown to work in a fully cosmological MHD simulation, where the Fokker-Planck equation is solved explicitly\footnote{\citet{pinzke2013} were able to match observed luminosities using a Fokker-Planck solver.
+However, they used a hydrodynamic simulation, and hence made assumptions for the magnetic field.
+On the other hand, \citet{boess2024} applied their spectral solver to a cosmological MHD simulation but found that their mock radio relics had luminosities a factor of 10-100 below their observable counterparts (see e.g. their sect.~4.4).}, ii) radio galaxies are not always observationally evident, iii) it is unclear how AGN lobes survive thermal instabilities during buoyancy, and iv) it is unclear whether radio haloes can extend as far as some radio relics.

-\item \textit{What is the origin of relic morphology?}
+\item {What is the origin of relic morphology?}